A stratified homotopy hypothesis: Constructible sheaves

-is an equivalence of $\oo$-categories. \end{lemma} \begin{proof} Consider a functor $\strat \to \cC$ to an $\infty$-category for which the restriction to $\cR$ factors through $\cC^\sim\subset \cC$, the equivalences of $\cC$.
+is an equivalence of $\oo$-categories. \end{lemma} \begin{proof} Consider a functor $\strat \to \cC$ to an $\infty$-category that carries each morphism in $\cR$ to an equivalence in $\cC$.
 Consider a morphism $X\ra Y$ for which there is a stratified homotopy inverse.
 Examine the diagram of Observation~\ref{htpy-eq}.
 By assumption, the vertical arrows are carried to isomorphisms in $\cC$, and necessarily the upper and the lower horizontal arrows are as well.
 It follows that $X\ra Y$ is carried to an equivalence in $\cC$. \end{proof}